Results tagged ‘ Miguel Cabrera ’

 In 1922 the League Awards were established to honor the baseball player in the American League (National League began being recognized in 1924) who provided the greatest all-around service to their club.
 The winner — who received a medal and cash for winning — was voted on by a committee of eight baseball writers, with a player not being able to win more than once.
 Like the Chalmers awards, these awards didn’t last long, stopping in 1929.

 Finally in 1931 the Baseball Writers’ Association of America Most Valuable Player award was established, which is the award still given out today.

-Sixty-three players who have won the Most Valuable Player award have gone on to the Hall of Fame up until this point — several of those players are still active, however.
+Sixty-five players who have won the Most Valuable Player award have gone on to the Hall of Fame up until this point — several of those winners are still active players, however.
 The current record for most MVP awards is held by Barry Bonds, with seven, but thirty total players have won multiple Most Valuable Player awards in their career.

 Voting for the award is fairly straightforward.

 Two writers from each city of both the American League and National League make up the Baseball Writers’ Association of America (BBWAA) voters for the Most Valuable Player award, making a total of thirty voters for each league (fifteen teams, with two voters per city).
 A first place vote earns a player fourteen points, a second place vote gets nine points, a third place vote receives eight points, a fourth place vote is worth seven points, and so on, all the way until tenth place for one point.
 Once added up, the player with the highest overall total wins.